 29. Relax at Franco’s Lounge Cocktail Bar at Fira or Pyrgos

-Franco’s Bar at Fira has been on the island since the 90’s and it is in my opinion the single best spot for a cocktail, listening to the most relaxing lounge and classical music you could ever imagine overlooking the famous caldera views.
-But Franco’s has a second location in Santorini and it’s at the top of Pyrgos town.
-This is an even better and less known spot to watch the amazing sunset from a different and less touristic spot:
+Franco’s Bar at Fira has been on the island since the 90s, and it is, in my opinion, the single best spot for a cocktail, listening to the most relaxing lounge and classical music you could ever imagine, overlooking the famous caldera views.
+But Franco’s has a second location in Santorini, at the top of Pyrgos town.
+This is an even better and less-known spot to watch the fantastic sunset from a different and less touristic spot:

-- How To Get To Franco’s Bar: Franco’s Bar at Fira on the main road of Fira as you go down the street on your left hand side.
-It is very difficult to miss it.
-Franco’s Bar at Pyrgos is at the top of the village and that means you have to walk up there, next to the church that sits on the top.
-You can go to Pyrgos village with a local Santorini bus from Fira or with a taxi.
-It’s a 10 mins drive and then you obviously have to walk to the top.
+- How to Get to Franco’s Bar: Franco’s Bar is at Fira on the main road of Fira, as you go down the street on your left-hand side.
+It is tough to miss it.
+Franco’s Bar at Pyrgos is at the top of the village, which means you have to walk up there, next to the church on top.
+You can go to Pyrgos village by a local Santorini bus from Fira or by taxi.
+It’s a 10-minute drive, and you have to walk to the top.

 - Franco’s Bar at Fira on Google Maps